Gitlab

 Google Calendar

-The Google Calendar integration lets you view, create, and manage calendar events directly from your workflow, enabling seamless scheduling and time management without switching contexts.
+The Google Calendar integration lets you view, create, update, and manage calendar events directly from your workflow, enabling seamless scheduling and calendar management without switching applications.

 Google Drive